 The Street Dog Project is comprised of a small group of volunteers who are passionate about saving street dogs.
 The project began when vulnerable, homeless pets in the Dallas area, truly needed us the most.
 Our goal is to reduce the street dog population through rescue, placement and outreach.

-Since 2016 we’ve rescued ______ from the streets and found them loving homes.
+Since 2016 we’ve rescued hundreds of dogs from the streets and found them loving homes.
 We rely on our team members, neighborhood communities and our social media community for support to help us continue to bring awareness to the stray, abused, neglected, and homeless dogs in the Dallas area.

 Our rescues start with rescuing an elusive dog from the streets.
 Sometimes Samaritans notify us about dogs that need to be rescued, and sometimes we find these dogs on our own.
 In most cases, they are hurt, malnourished, scared, or in danger of being hit by oncoming traffic.
 These search and rescue mission can take days, weeks, or even months but our team never gives up on a mission or a dog.